fluxnetart/fluxnetart.github.io/_posts/2025-05-18-video-mandala.md

 </div>
 <figcaption>We invite you to embrace the feeling of being a part of the biosphere.
 Individually and collectively stitching together moments of presence and connection to ecosystems can create a quiet revolution that both inspires and resources people.
 We hope that the video that we create together becomes a collective mandala that represents the beauty of humans and ecosystems across the world being interconnected.</figcaption>

-<b>We invite you to connect with nature and capture a short video clip of your experience to submit to the project.</b> Your contemplation could be a walk, a sitting meditation or something more interactive.
+<b>We invite you to connect with nature and capture a video clip of your experience to submit to the project.</b> Your contemplation could be a walk, a sitting meditation or something more interactive.
 It could include some singing, spoken words, the sounds of nature, or be in silence.
 The purpose is for you to be present and feel a sense of belonging in the biosphere, in a way that is supportive, evocative, playful or inspiring for you.
-We look forward to receiving your submissions
+We look forward to receiving your submissions.

 <b>Video Specs</b>